sAjibuu/Upload_Bypass/README.md

      (Optional) - for example: '"X-Forwarded-For":"10.10.10.10"' - Use double quotes and wrapp it with single.
 Use comma to separate multi headers.

-  -d , --data

-     (Optional) - for example: '"submit": "submit"' - Use double quotes and wrapp it with single quotes.
-Use comma to separate multi data.

-  -f , --file

-     (Optional) - File type attribute name for example: -f myfile.
-Some website might check that (You check the browser page source).

   -l , --location

      (Optional) - Supply a remote path where the webshell suppose to be.
 For exmaple: /uploads/